 Well, another surprise here, many regions claim to be the origin of this fantastic dip.
 Although the exact origin is still unknown , it is well known that chickpeas were cultivated in the Mediterranean and Middle east thousands of year ago.

 According to wikipedia, a 13th century cookbook found in Cairo/Egypt had a similar dish without garlic nor tahini and using vinegar instead of lemon juice.

-How to perfectly cook chickpeas?
+How to perfectly cook chickpeas for hummus?

-Chickpeas are a staple in the Middle Eastern kitchen.
-I often cook chickpeas in large patches and freeze.
 It is so easy to cook hummus, it just needs some time to soak.
 But I know life happens and we sometimes forget to soak overnight so I will show you an alternative way.

 - Place chickpeas in a pot, cover with cold water and bring to a boil.

 - Reduce heat and simmer to cook for 60-90 minutes stirring and checking in between for doneness.
 In case of hummus, cook it for 90 minutes until very very tender.
 Do not forget to check the water level every now and then.